Reedtrullz/mdbook-test/src/thorchain/manual-loan-repayment.md

    - A total of 1.03 RUNE will taken from their wallet: 1.01 for the loan repayment, and 0.02 for transaction fees/gas
    - The $0.56 worth of RUNE "in excess" will be tracked as a credit for collateral address `0x123abcd` (for future loans)
 1. Waits a few minutes then checks the transaction on RuneScan: it says "Success" and "Repay"
-1. Waits a few more minutes, then follows the [How to track a transaction](#how-to-track-a-transaction) procedure.
+1. Waits a few more minutes, then follows the [Tracking a withdrawal](tracking-a-withdrawal.md) procedure.
 He finds that the ETH collateral is in the THORChain scheduled queue (to be processed in 55 minutes).
 Nothing more to do but wait!

 {{#include ../LINKREFS.md}}